Local Reef "The Kilstiffin Reef" - Legend

-Description: Dive site, again on the outer edge, as a number of buttresses can be found close together at 20m which look very like those found supporting the side walls of cathedrals.
+Description: Nice drop-off from 10m to 25m.
+Easy to navigate, dive along the wall.
+Number of buttresses can be found close together at 20m which look very like those found supporting the side walls of cathedrals.
 Reaching from the top to the bottom of a small rock face, they are quite large and look almost man made.

 Description: This is a long, low, rock running east-west.
 There is a broken drop-off for most of the length of the rock.
 Of interest are several very large steep-sided “pots”, some are up to 10m deep, close in to the rock.
 These were caused by the action of boulders being whirled around on the softer rock by wave action.
 They are usually clean of kelp inside, but well worth a look, there is often the large boulder at the bottom which caused the hole to be made.

 Description: This site lies on the northern side of the rock and there is a sheer cliff dropping from the waterline to 30m or more in places.
 One can start from either end and move to the other and still get a very fine dive.
 If moving east, it is possible to find the opening between the Seal and Lime Rocks, passing under a large overhang into shallower sheltered water of the Rock.
 A very large tuna was sighted there.